 NASA holds a general industry storm water discharge permit.
 Additionally, the Navy received a National Pollutant Discharge Elimination System (NPDES) permit from the RWQCB on October 20, 1998 and August 25, 1999 for authorization to discharge treated groundwater from the East-Side and West-Side Aquifer Treatment Systems respectively.
-After treatment discharge requirements are met, the groundwater is discharged to the storm water sewer system.
+After treatment discharge requirements are met, the groundwater is discharged to the storm water drain system.
 In 1994 Stanford University received a NPDES permit from the RWQCB to investigate in-situ biodegradation methodologies for restoration of contaminated aquifers.
 This program, being performed for the EPA, studies the degradation of halogenated compounds and includes the injection and extraction of small quantities of groundwater.
-After treatment to meet the NPDES discharge requirements, the groundwater is also discharged to the storm water sewer system.
+After treatment to meet the NPDES discharge requirements, the groundwater is also discharged to the storm drain system.
 The MEW companies also discharge treated groundwater under an NPDES permit to Stevens Creek.

 NASA implemented a storm water pollution prevention program plan for Moffett Field in 1992 and currently performs storm water monitoring at seven locations within the Moffett Field facility under the general permit.
 None of the sampling locations are located within the NRP.
-Review of the latest available storm water monitoring report indicated that TCE, lead, zinc, and pH exceeded the San Francisco Bay Basin Water Quality Control Plan shallow surface water limits during the latest monitoring round (SAIC, 1999b).
+Review of the latest available storm water monitoring report indicated that TCE, copper, lead, zinc, and pH exceeded the San Francisco Bay Basin Water Quality Control Plan shallow surface water limits during the latest monitoring round (SAIC, 1999b).
+The TCE and pH exceedances were just above the control plan limits of 5.0 micrograms per liter (μ g/L) and 6.5 - 8.5 respectively.
+The three metals were three to four times the control plan limits of 23.6, 5.6 and 170 μ g/L.

-Investigations were conducted by Insituform Technologies Inc. (ITI) Salem, Oregon to evaluate the integrity of the storm drain systems.
+Investigations were conducted by Insituform Technologies Inc. (ITI), Salem, Oregon to evaluate the integrity of the storm drain systems.
 According to the ITI report, the pipelines had problems such as grease inflow, root infiltration, misaligned and broken joints, radial and longitudinal cracks, and holes in pipes.
-According to the ITI report, the problems have been reconstructed using cured in place pipe and appear in like new condition (ITI, 1997a)
+According to the ITI report, the problem areas have been reconstructed using cured in place pipe and appear in like new condition (ITI, 1997a)